FGasper/zmodemjs/README.md

 # PROTOCOL NOTES AND ASSUMPTIONS

-ZMODEM solved many more problems than are relevant today; for example, its provision for remote command execution—besides being a security problem—probably wouldn’t work in browsers.
+ZMODEM solved more problems than are relevant today; for example, its provision for remote command execution—besides being a security problem—probably wouldn’t work in browsers.
 (Maybe in Node.js?)